delphictruth/whenedenwaslost-01/src/site/notes/Force Abilities & Phenomena/Palawa hibernation trance.md

 - *No other names on record*
 # Palawa hibernation trance

-The [[Organizations/Followers of Palawa\|Followers of Palawa]] created a certain type of deep trance technique that permitted practitioners to enter into a hypernation trance and sleep for decades without aging.
-It was also practiced by the [[Organizations/Legions of Lettow\|Legions of Lettow]].
+The [[Force Traditions & Sects/Followers of Palawa\|Followers of Palawa]] created a certain type of deep trance technique that permitted practitioners to enter into a hypernation trance and sleep for decades without aging.
+It was also practiced by the [[Force Traditions & Sects/Legions of Lettow\|Legions of Lettow]].

 **Specialists**::